 By Daniel Dercksen, writing coach and mentor

-The storyteller is not only the puppet master of emotions in storytelling, but also the traffic warden in story, controlling the line of dramatic action, drawing audiences into a deep involvement, keeping their full attention from opening to ending, and rewarding them with a meaningful and memorable experience.
+The writer is not only the puppet master of emotions in storytelling, but also the traffic warden in a story, controlling the line of dramatic action, drawing audiences and readers into a deep involvement, keeping their full attention from opening to ending, and rewarding them with a meaningful and memorable experience.

-The storyteller has to continuously move the story forward, advance the dramatic line of development, and has to constantly keep on turning the story like a screw, tightening it to achieve maximum dramatic impact and value.
+The writer must continuously move the story forward, advance the dramatic line of development, and constantly keep on turning the story like a screw, tightening it to achieve maximum dramatic impact and value.

-The storyteller does this effectively by implementing turning points, or plot points, to constantly change the story values in scenes, and sequences that will evoke emotion.
+The writer does this effectively by implementing turning points, or plot points, to constantly change the story values in scenes, and sequences that will evoke emotion.

 There are three turning points a writer can use:

-- A Minor Turning Point at the end of each scene.
+- A Minor Turning Point at the end of each story event.